-The primary aim of this legislation is to ensure that all elected municipal police chiefs possess the necessary law enforcement certification, thereby enhancing the professionalism and accountability of municipal law enforcement agencies in West Virginia.
-The bill seeks to reinforce the standards for leadership within these agencies, ensuring that those in charge have the appropriate training and qualifications to effectively manage law enforcement operations.
+The primary purpose of this bill is to ensure that all elected municipal police chiefs possess the necessary law enforcement certification, thereby enhancing the professionalism and accountability of municipal law enforcement agencies in West Virginia.
+The bill aims to strengthen the qualifications for leadership within these agencies, ensuring that those in charge have the appropriate training and certification to effectively manage law enforcement operations.

 Statutes affected: Introduced Version: 30-29-13